 Surgery can sometimes fix a perforated septum, but it doesn’t always work, and it’s not always needed.
 In general, small holes are easier to fix than larger ones.

 The procedure takes 1 to 3 hours, and you typically go home the same day.
 Usually, you get drugs to help you sleep through it.

-Typically, he’ll take tissue from your nose, or even your mouth, to cover the hole.
-Then he’ll put a flap of new tissue on each side of the hole.
+Typically, they’ll take tissue from your nose, or even your mouth, to cover the hole.
+Then they’ll put a flap of new tissue on each side of the hole.

 Some doctors think that’s all you need, while others add more support with bone, cartilage, or tissue from other parts of your body.